Girls hoops: North Central nabs first MIC title since '08 with win over Lawrence North

 INDIANAPOLIS — Before Saturday’s game, Taylor Ramey told her North Central teammates she wanted to see them hyped after every basket regardless of the score.
 Rikki Harris didn’t really understand what she meant at first, but once the Panthers started scoring — smiling and cheering — she figured it out pretty quickly.

 Harris, more than anyone else, felt the energy with each basket scored against Lawrence North.
-She connected on 13-of-15 shots, including another 6-of-10 from the foul line, for a game-high 32 points as she guided the Class 4A No. 1 Panthers (22-0) to a 73-53 victory over No. 8 Wildcats (11-8) and the Metropolitan Interscholastic Conference title — the program’s first since sharing it with Ben Davis in 2008.
+She connected on 13-of-15 shots, including another 6-of-10 from the foul line, for a game-high 32 points as she guided the Class 4A No. 1 Panthers (22-0) to a 73-53 victory over No. 8 Wildcats (11-8) for the Metropolitan Interscholastic Conference title — the program’s first since sharing it with Ben Davis in 2008.

-“That might have been the (most fun) game we’ve played all season,” Harris said, still smiling more than 20 minutes after the game.
+“That might have been the (most fun) game we’ve played all season,” said Harris, still smiling more than 20 minutes after the game ended.
 “We just keep each other up.
 We all know each other’s strengths and weakness.
 They know what I can do and I know what they can do, and we’ll put us in the best spots to win.”

 Prior to the game, North Central coach DeeAnn Ramey stood on the court for Senior Day and talked up the leadership of her seniors, lifting them as high as No. 4 in the MaxPreps national rankings.